 Rinse the broccoli well under cool running water.

 Cut the broccoli into individual florets.
 Cut the stems into pieces roughly the same size as the florets.
-If the stems have tough skin, peel them using a swivel-bladed vegetable peeler.
+If the stems have a tough skin, peel them using a vegetable peeler.

-Place the prepared broccoli in a large pot, add water to cover and about 1 teaspoon of salt.
+Place the prepared broccoli in a large pot and add water to cover and about 1 teaspoon of salt.

 Bring the broccoli and water in the pot to a boil over high heat.
 Then reduce the heat to low and simmer the broccoli for 3 to 4 minutes or until the broccoli is just crisp-tender.